mesonepigreco/AtomicSymmetries.jl/README.md

 filter_invariant_symmetries!(symmetry_group, [1.0, 0.0, 0.0])
 ```

-All symmetry operations that do not leave invariant the perturbation vector are removed from the symmetry group.
+All symmetry operations not leaving the perturbation vector invariant are removed from the symmetry group.
+Since version 0.2, it is possible to parse a vector of size n_dimension * n_atoms,
+with a different displacement vector acting on each atom.